 Do you dream of living in a glamorous airpark where your home’s attached hangar has direct access to the runway?
 Or perhaps you are simply drooling over remodeled hangars and aviation-inspired homes.
-In either case, this list of top 10 hangar homes will give you plenty to lust after.

 1. Meadow Lake Airpark: Peyton, Colorado

 An opulent Mediterranean-style villa with attached hangar, this Meadow Lake Airpark home marries lifestyle luxury with aviator practicality.
 Imagine being able to walk from your bedroom to your cockpit without ever going outside.

 Designers included high-end home finishings to appeal to your other half as well.
 The home is outfitted with old-world cabinetry, professional Viking brand appliances, granite countertops and a large, well-laid-out owner’s suite.

 The hangar’s radiant heating keeps you warm in the middle of winter and a 45’ x 14’ hangar door provides direct access to the 6,000-foot runway.

 Don’t forget those land-based toys.
 A 6-car tandem finished garage, also with radiant heating, offers plenty of room for housing cars, motorcycles, boats and more.

 Northern Idaho is becoming quite a destination for pilots who appreciate the seclusion and wild beauty of the area’s pristine lakes and mountains.
 SilverWing at Sandpoint, located in the heart of this beauty, is currently attracting new owners eager to custom-build hangar homes.